BrNi05/FaStQL/README.md

 ## How to use

 > [!WARNING]
-> FaStQL is not tested yet.
+> FaStQL is not yet fully tested.
 Use it at your own risk.
 You can check the currently known bugs [here](https://github.com/BrNi05/FaStQL/issues?q=is%3Aissue%20state%3Aopen%20label%3ABUG).

 In your browser, visit: `http://localhost:3333/`.
 The FaStQL GUI will appear.

 > [!TIP]
 > You can use F11 to toggle fullscreen mode, but only when the terminal is not focused.

-It may take a few seconds for `sqlcl` to start, but you should see the default startup output in a few seconds.
+It will take a few seconds for `sqlcl` to start, but you should see the default startup output in a few seconds.

 > [!IMPORTANT]
 > Since FaStQL runs in a Docker container, a volume mount is needed to exchange data between the host and the container, which is done in the compose config.
 >
-> As soon as you start the container, a folder named output will appear in the PWD.
+> As soon as you start the container, a folder named `output` will appear in the PWD.
 >
-> The same folder exists in the container as well.
+> The same folder exists in the container as well: `/fastql/output`.
 >
 > To avoid data loss, FaStQL always prepends `output/` to paths you input using the GUI.